lns/memoire/docs/API.md

   def pull_worker_main(self, endpoint, mode):
     """ Mainloop for a PULL worker

     a PULL worker is responsible for receiving caches from clients.
+(See `push_cache()` for the definition of cache).
+    The server stores recent caches received from multiple clients in a FIFO queue.
+The length of queue is configurable with `n_caches`.

     :param  endpoint:  endpoint as in zeromq format
     :param  mode:      'Bind' for binding the endpoint to a port, or 'Conn' for connecting to the endpoint """